GoogleCloudPlatform/cpp-samples/bigquery/read/README.md

 the table.

 This example shows how to create a query job using the BigQuery v2 Python API, and then read the data from the table using the BigQuery Storage C++ API.
+There are two examples for reading the data: one using Avro and one using Arrow.

 If you are not familiar with the BigQuery v2 API or the BigQuery Storage Read API, we recommend you first read the [API overview] before starting this guide.